 If you’ve not heard of these, it’s basically a bucket with a lid, that you fill with cold water and a sterilising tablet, sling your bottles in and walk away.
 No faffing.
 No heating up, no microwaving.
 I had two Milton ones which had a plastic tray thingy on the top to keep the bottles from bobbing up and a lid.
 Each would take six bottles, and the sterilised water lasts for 24 hours.
 So I would have one bucket full of water with bottles in, and the other bucket stacked high with ready-made bottles (see further down for how I did it).
 I loved these sterilisers, it was so easy and to be honest you could always just use a giant tub with a sterilising tablet if you don’t want to buy a proper one.

 So obviously the last two points are about bottle feeding, if you breastfeed twins at the same time as having a toddler, you’re a bloody Wonder Woman in my eyes!
 Most twin mums with extra children I know end up bottle feeding sooner or later.
 I went for sooner.
 Like within a day of BF not working when they were born.
-(Earlier this year lots of people took offence at me saying I was bored of hearing about breastfeeding, and called me lots of silly names, you can read all about it here) If you have the luxury of no other kids and can spend all day on the settee feeding, then clearly you don’t need a huge stash of bottles.
+(A while back lots of people took offence at me saying I was bored of hearing about breastfeeding, and called me lots of silly names, you can read all about it here) If you have the luxury of no other kids and can spend all day on the settee feeding, then clearly you don’t need a huge stash of bottles.

 But if formula is your thing – go large or go home on the bottle front.
 I had 18 MAM bottles which seemed ridiculous (and was a massive pain when it came to washing them up.
 I couldn’t bring myself to stain them with spag bol in the dishwasher) but it meant I could always have some at the ready.